top of page

 In 1995, Tony created the Northern Illinois Commercial Association of Realtors (NICAR).
 Tony was also active in the national leadership of the Society of Industrial and Office Realtors (SIOR) as well as the Certified Commercial Investment Membership (CCIM).

-With his many achievements and accolades, from several industry lifetime achievement awards to his 2000 induction into the Illinois Senior Citizen's Hall of Fame, Tony remains our counsel-emeritus.
+With his many achievements and accolades, from several industry lifetime achievement awards to his 2000 induction into the Illinois Senior Citizen's Hall of Fame, and 2004 Leonardo da Vinci Award of Excellence for Entrepreneur by the Sons of Italy, America, Tony was always counsel-emeritus.